Why you need to know about rosacea

-Sally could not predict when she would have an episode of inflamed skin, but she noticed it often occurred after she had been drinking wine or exercising at the gym.
+Sally could not predict when she would have an episode of inflamed skin, but she noticed it often occurred after she had been exercising at the gym.

 As these outbreaks became more regular and intense she tried a variety of skin remedies for adult acne and completely stopped wearing her usual make-up, instead turning to concealers, though these did little to hide the reddened skin or disguise the acne-like outbreaks.

-Finally, in desperation, she went to see her dermatologist, who after some discussion of her symptoms, told her: “I think you’ve got rosacea.”
+Finally, in desperation, she went to see her doctor, who after some discussion of her symptoms, told her: “I think you’ve got rosacea.”

 “Rosacea?”
 Sally replied.
 “What’s that?”

 Sally was fortunate.
 Rosacea (pronounced rose-A-sha) is often misdiagnosed.

 Like Sally, people sometimes mistake its effects for acne or other medical conditions including lupus or, in women, menopause.

 Despite this, it is fairly common – by some estimates, 10 % of people worldwide suffer with the condition – and it is not unusual for people who have it to experience periods of low self-esteem and increased anxiety.

 As well as affecting self-image and mental wellbeing, rosacea can worsen if not treated, so it is important to get it diagnosed early and correctly.